cakeplay25/CakePlay/README2.0.md

 https://codecanyon.net/item/board-games-bundle/49405808

 Unfortunately, I can’t share those games publicly because of licensing restrictions, but they can be available internally as reference material.
-This way, developers working on Cakeplay can take inspiration from these examples.
+This way, developers working on CryptoConnectFour can take inspiration from these examples.

-Furthermore, there are open-source games that could serve as a starting point or inspiration for Cakeplay, such as:
+Furthermore, there are open-source games that could serve as a starting point or inspiration for CryptoConnectFour, such as:

 https://github.com/search?q=Connect+four&type=repositories

 # Wallet Integration

 The goal is to create a fully integrated ecosystem where players don’t need to juggle multiple apps, exchanges, or separate wallet addresses.
-Instead, their Cakeplay account is directly linked to their cryptocurrency wallet, just like how it works in CakeWallet when you buy crypto within the app via DFX.
+Instead, their CryptoConnectFour account is directly linked to their cryptocurrency wallet, just like how it works in CakeWallet when you buy crypto within the app via DFX.

 For this, it need a solution similar to WalletConnect or Lightning Login.